SystemsApproach/security/infra.rst

 how to encode the requests and responses are spelled out in the RFCs and we need not dwell on them here.

-It's worth noting that in this model, we no longer have an assurance to the same extent that we did with DNSSEC that the DNS information being provided by the resolver is correct.
-What we can be sure of is the identity of the resolver we are connected to, since that is provided by its TLS certificate, and that the query sent and response issued by the resolver have not been modified or observed by an intermediary, since they are both encrypted and authenticated.
+It's worth noting that, in contrast to DNSSEC, DoH and DoT provide no assurance that the DNS information being provided by the resolver is correct.
+We can be sure of the identity of the resolver we are connected to, since that is provided by its TLS certificate.
+And we know that the query sent and response issued by the resolver have not been modified or observed by an intermediary, since they are both encrypted and authenticated.
 But if the resolver itself is giving bad information, perhaps because the information provided to it from upstream in the DNS hierarchy has been corrupted, the client will be none the wiser.
 So while the need to deploy DNSSEC all the way along the hierarchy is something of an impediment to deployment, it does provide a level of security that isn't provided by simply securing the client-to-resolver channel.

 Another notable security risk that is not addressed by any of the approaches discussed to this point is the privacy of the client